Can you settle your own Waldorf, Maryland car accident case without hiring a personal injury lawyer? Yes, you can – IF . . .

 We have various methods of valuing cases depending on the injuries, how long they lasted, the effect on your life, etc. But those calculations are usually for larger cases.
 If you have a small case of the type I am discussing in this post, your valuation is much easier.

 Note: When I talk about the value of your medical bills in this section, I mean the real amount billed by the health care provider for the service.
 I do NOT mean the amount the insurance company (PIP or your health insurance) paid for it.
 That is not relevant in personal injury cases.
 Your damages are the dollar amount billed – not the dollar amount collected by the doctor.
 Google the term “collateral source rule” if you are interested in the reason why.

-If you have a small case, then you should get 2-3 times your medical bills, plus your lost wages on top of that.
+If you have a small case, that means you do not have a lot of non economic damages (sometimes called “pain & suffering”).
+If you do have a lot of that, then you shouldn’t be handling your own case!
+Assuming you didn’t have much pain or treatment, then you should get at least 2 times your medical bills, plus your lost wages on top of that.
 This is the oft-maligned multiplier method of valuing a case.
 It doesn’t make a lot of sense, but judges and juries do fall back on it sometimes.
 I think it is a decent way to figure out the lowest reasonable value of your case.

 The lowest amount a Judge is going to give you is usually 2X your causally related medical bills, plus your lost wages.
 That is from a conservative Judge.
 Of course, anything can happen during trial.
 The Judge can like you and give more, or not like you and give less.
 You really never can tell.
 Every case is fact specific.